Creta5164/fmod-rmmv/README.md

 A plugin that helps to use FMOD wasm upstream builds for RPG Maker MV.
 Created by Creta Park (https://creft.me/cretapark)

+This plugin's license is a variant of the MIT License, so you are free to use it as long as you comply with these terms.

-This plugin is free for use, please observe the license terms below :
+Please observe the license terms below :

 1. When using this plugin with other software, the software must be a game developed and made with RPG Maker, and `FMOD_MV.js by Creta Park`